GPT-5.2 ProBatch 2

 That’s why he can move fast: the right system converts conceptual clarity into experimental clarity.

-# How did he “survey the infinite space of possible experiments” and pick the discriminative ones?
+How did he “survey the infinite space of possible experiments” and pick the discriminative ones?

 He doesn’t actually survey it.
 He factorizes it.

-He breaks “experiment choice” into dominant variables:
+He breaks “experiment choice” into variables:

 1. 1What observation would most strongly discriminate among the few remaining models?